 Mark a spot on the exterior of the differential housing toward the top in an area that will be well clear of the Air Locker body, the ring gear, and any other obstructions that could snag the seal housing tube.
-(Fig.9.)
+(Fig.8.)

-Remove the Air Locker from the differential housing.
-Cover the drive pinion area with a rag to protect it from metal filings. ☐ Secure the differential housing to the work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
+Installing the Air Locker Remove the Air Locker from the differential housing.
+Cover the drive pinion area with a rag to protect it from metal filings.
+Secure the differential housing to the work bench. ☐ Drill a 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. $\square$ Tap the hole from the outside using $\frac{1}{4}$ NPT thread tap.
 Remove any sharp edges that may chip off from around the hole and fall into the housing. ☐ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+4.6 Modifying the Bearing Cap A notch must be ground or filed in the seal housing bearing cap for the seal housing tube to pass through (Fig. 9.).
+Figure 9.
+NOTE: Take time and double check when modifying the bearing cap, as they are custom fitted to the axle housing and cannot be replaced if damaged.
+File a chamfer around the inside edge of the notch to remove any housing.